 Watch for hidden fees

-- If you are not technologically savvy and frequently need Customer Service assistance, a company that charges to speak to an agent could send your bill over the top very quickly.
+If you are not technologically savvy and frequently need customer service assistance, a company that charges for speaking to an agent could send your bill over the top very quickly.

 Sometimes, the promise of cheap electricity is not the only factor when considering which electric plan to choose.